HuilinWu2/Online-Sentiment-Analysis-on-Twitter-Streams/Pyflink_demo/Tweets_clean_demo/README.md

-# Demo for batch based tweets cleanning using udf in pyflink
+# Demo for batch-based tweets cleanning using udf in pyflink

 ## Description
 Input:200 raw tweets --> tweets.text